PerfectCarl/elementary-files-testing/sidebar.md

 Rename a bookmark to an empty string

 **expected**: the renaming operation is cancelled and the old name is used instead

+### SIDE-04
+Remove the bookmark file `~/.config/gtk-3.0/bookmarks` while File is closed.
+Open Files.

+**expected**: the bookmark file is re-created containing the user special directories.

+### SIDE-05
+Remove the bookmark file `~/.config/gtk-3.0/bookmarks` while File is open.
+Close and open Files.

+**expected**: the bookmark file is re-created containing the user special directories.

+### SIDE-06
+Remove the folder `~/.config/gtk-3.0` while File is closed.
+Open Files.

+**expected**: the folder and the bookmark file is re-created containing the user special directories.